26

 Using AI for Increased Efficiency and Functionality

-• Terry Oaks Gallaway
+• Teri Oaks Gallaway

 Executive Director, SCELC, USA